 - If the mixture is too dry, add a little more milk.

-- Fridge: Once made, store them in an airtight container for up to a week, in the fridge.
+- Fridge: Once made, store your apricot and coconut balls in an airtight container for up to a week, in the fridge.

-- Freezer: These raw bliss balls can be frozen for up to 3 months.
+- Freezer: They can be frozen for up to 3 months.
 Store them in a ziplock bag or airtight container in the freezer.

 Do you need a food processor?

-Yes, unfortunately, bliss balls are very tricky to make without a food processor or a really good blender due to how fine you need to mixture to be.
+Yes, unfortunately, apricot coconut balls are very tricky to make without a food processor or a really good blender due to how fine you need to mixture to be.

 Ingredients